 Lake Tahoe is a large lake that straddles the border between California and Nevada.
 The lake is known for its crystal-clear waters and its scenic beauty.

-Lake Tahoe is a popular tourist destination, so it’s best to visit during the week.
-The lake is also quite large, so you’ll want to make sure you have a map so you can explore all the different areas.
+Lake Tahoe is a popular tourist destination, so visiting during the week is best.
+The lake is also quite large, so you’ll want to have a map to explore all the different areas.
 You won’t believe the color of the water here, and for that reason alone, it’s one of the best places to visit in the USA.

 See Related: Best Beaches in Lake Tahoe